ros-sports/ros-sports-docs/background.rst

 Background
 ##########

 Robotic sports competitions, such as `RoboCup`_, encourage research and development of cutting-edge technology.
-Robotics competitions seems to "slow down" after a while.
-Robotics competitions however, tend to start off with rapid innovation, but after a couple of years, development seems to "slow down".
-A reason for this is the way research output is shared.
+Robotics competitions tend to start off with rapid innovation, but after a couple of years, development seems to "slow down".
+One reason for this is the way research output is shared.

-**Teams aren’t publishing research output in a form that can be directly used outside their domain.**
+**Teams aren't publishing research output in a form that can be directly used outside their domain.**

 Software written by teams aren't being reused much between different: